Ben Sahar: Espanyol

-Hapoel Tel Aviv
+Hapoel Tel Aviv (loan)

 Despite the objections of his agent, Ronen Katzav, on 20 July 2010, Sahar joined his youth club Hapoel Tel Aviv on a one-year loan.
 Hapoel Tel Aviv also purchased 10% of the transfer rights for £100,000.
 Sahar scored his first goal for Hapoel Tel Aviv against FK Aktobe from Kazakhstan in the 2010–11 UEFA Champions League third qualifying round, after a pass from Itay Shechter and scored in the final qualifying round in the away leg versus Red Bull Salzburg.

 Sahar found great difficulty scoring in the Ligat Ha'Al upon arrival.
 Assistant manager, Yossi Abuksis attributed this to a mental difficulty that Sahar created for himself.
 Sahar came back to Israel as a superstar and the pressures that came with this status were difficult to bear at the start of the season.
 When Itay Shechter went out with an injury midseason, Sahar capitalized on the increased playing time to create a striking partnership with Toto Tamuz.

-Auxerre
+Auxerre (loan)

 On 4 July 2011, Sahar joined Ligue 1 side Auxerre on a one-year loan.
 Auxerre had an option to sign Sahar permanently for a fee of €1.5 million which the club did not take advantage of at the end of the player's loan spell.